Xanthi F.C.: Panopoulos era

 The modern history of Xanthi brings broadly the signature of the great shareholder of the club, Christos Panopoulos, who is already the most long-lasting owner in Greek football, keeping the club to the same high standards that he has set since his first days at the leading peak of Xanthi, as he is called since 2016, when the cooperation with Skoda was ended and the club's name returned to its original.

 Also, while several companies perceive marketing as a feature of impressions, Xanthi has been successful since Christos Panopoulos took over this business.
 In 1991, Xanthi giving its solutions in the economic field and at the same time becoming a rising-initially-and constant force afterwards.
 They were the first club that established for many years in the 1990s the award of its best Player of the Year, with a donation of a sponsor car.
 It was the first provincial club that in 1994 had organized an international tournament at the Xanthi Ground with the participation of Coventry City, Portsmouth and AEK Athens.
 That same year he had brought coach Howard Kendall, who a few months earlier was a coach in Everton.

 In 2005, the world's top football player, Pelé, launched its sports center and its new stadium Xanthi FC Arena, giving the world glamor to the event.
 In the same year, on 7 July, Xanthi announced one of the biggest transfers in its history, the Brazilian defensive midfielder Emerson.

 Bill Papas era

-Bill Papas paid $15 million USD to buy the club.
+Bill Papas paid US$15 million to buy the club.
 Since 2021 Xanthi has come in the media spotlight in Australia as Bill Papas who ran Forum Group is alleged to have defrauded 400 million Australian dollars.
 On 7 June 2022, it was reported that Papas’ shares in the club were frozen by Greek authorities.
 On the 19th September 2022, Xanthi F.C. announced that the club resigned from the Super League Greece 2 due to financial issues.
-Papas stated that he was unable to sell the club or find atlernate ways of funding the side for over 9 months.
+Papas stated that he was unable to sell the club or find alternate ways of funding the side for over 9 months.